 In 2005, Smyth guided his men's team into GLIAC title contention.
 Findlay faltered at the end however and settled with an 8-7-2 record.
 He led the men’s team to an 8-8-1 record in 2004 as well.

-In 2003, Smyth guided the men’s squad to a 10-6-5 record and an appearance in the NCAA Division II Final Four.
+The 2003 season proved to be the best since joining the NCAA Division II ranks.
+Smyth led the Oilers to a 10-6-5 record and guided them to an appearance in the NCAA Division II Final Four.
 It was the first time any sport from The University of Findlay has made it to the Final Four in a NCAA Division II tournament.
 After beating Ashland, Mercyhurst and Truman State, the Oilers ran out of steam and fell 2-0 to California State Chico in a contest that would have propelled them to the championship game.

-Smyth, along with his recent accomplishments, has been named the NAIA Great Lakes Region Coach of the Year in 1994 for the women and also guided the women’s team to four Regional championships during the course of his career.
+Smyth, along with his recent accomplishments, has been named the NAIA Great Lakes Region Coach of the Year in 1994 for the women and also guided the women’s team to four Regional championships and several GLIAC Tournament appearances during the course of his career.